rbrecheisen/jupyterlab/readme.txt

 directory of user 'rbrecheisen'.
 Currently, JupyterLab is setup to work with password authentication.
 When you restart the container, the password setting should be pre- served.

+The startup script mounts the SSL key and crt files into the JupyterLab container so you can connect to it via https://espresso.maastrichtuniversity.nl.